SpaceBeeGaming/AO3-Statistics/README.md

 The program doesn't need installation in the traditional sense.
 The only requirement is that the program executable and the `appsettings.json` file are in the same folder.

-Just download the applicable zip (Windows x64 or Linux x64) file from the [Releases page](https://github.com/SpaceBeeGaming/AO3-Statistics/releases/latest) and extract it to a preferably empty folder.
+Just download the zip (Windows x64) file from the [Releases page](https://github.com/SpaceBeeGaming/AO3-Statistics/releases/latest) and extract it to a preferably empty folder.

+You could also manually compile the project if you want it for other operating systems.

 ## Configuration